 If you plan your trip during the summer, you might be fortunate enough to attend festivals celebrating the Sun God.
 A trip to Lake Titicaca to tour around the floating islands where aboriginals live is another bucket list item for Peru.
-For the ultimate journey to Peru, experience an Ayahuasca retreat.
-At this holistic journey, expand your consciousness on a lush rainforest reserve.

 In addition to planning an African safari, visit the breathtaking backwaters of Upper Karoo.
 The journey across gravel roads to this desolate landscape is an experience in itself.
 At night, check out the amazing stargazing opportunities in this barren and isolated land.
 By making your way to a destination off the beaten track, you’ll expand your comfort zone and come away with incredible stories.

 By stepping outside your comfort zone, you open yourself up to new challenges and experiences.
 Even though I might be scared at first, I don’t have any regrets.
 If there’s even a small amount of fear, you know you’re escaping the everyday.
 By overcoming your feelings of fear and self doubt, you’ll grow and gain confidence in yourself.
 The world is your oyster.